putztzu/docker-cheat-sheet/README.md

 ## Prerequisites, Docker Installation
 If you are running on Windows, Solaris, BSD or some other non Linux OS, run Docker in a virtualization technology like Virtualbox, VMware, Hyper-V. If running on Windows and you are only mildly familiar with virtualization, [boot2docker](http://boot2docker.io/) is a project that installs Virtualbox, tinycorelinux(Debian based) and docker with a number of desirable apps like ssh at once.
 If you are experienced with any virtualization or already have some kind of virtualization installed, you can create a Guest and install Docker in that Guest in an ordinary way.

 Whatever distro you prefer, Docker should be installed according to directions for your distro.
-As of this writing docker can be installed in the regular repositories for Ubuntu, CentOS, Fedora and likely many more.
+As of this writing docker can be installed using the regular repositories for Ubuntu, CentOS, Fedora and likely many more.
 Docker Install instructions can be found on this [Docker documentation pagee](https://docs.docker.com/installation/#installation).
 A better guide for installing docker on  OpenSUSE is here:

 http://en.opensuse.org/User:Tsu2/docker